AadityaPanda/UserRegistration/README.md

 -- Make a specific user an admin
 UPDATE users SET isAdmin = TRUE WHERE username = 'admin';

--- Create the 'email_verifications' table to store verification tokens CREATE TABLE email_verifications (
-    id INT AUTO_INCREMENT PRIMARY KEY, -- Unique identifier for verification records user_id INT UNSIGNED NOT NULL, -- Reference to the user token VARCHAR(255) NOT NULL, -- Verification token expires_at DATETIME NOT NULL, -- Expiration date of the token FOREIGN KEY (user_id) REFERENCES users(id) -- Foreign key relation to 'users' table );

 -- Reset auto-increment to start from 1 for both tables ALTER TABLE email_verifications AUTO_INCREMENT = 1;
 ALTER TABLE users AUTO_INCREMENT = 1;

--- Clean up by deleting all data in the 'email_verifications' and 'users' tables DELETE FROM email_verifications;
+-- Clean up by deleting all data in the 'users' tables DELETE FROM users;
-DELETE FROM users;

 -- Retrieve all users
 SELECT * FROM users;

--- Retrieve all email verification records
-SELECT * FROM email_verifications;
 ```

 5. **Run the Application**: